This is how it all started.

 For the next eight months, I dove into learning everything I could about the industry.
 I educated myself on graphic design, clothing design, trends, what to look for in patterns and textiles, legal aspects of starting a business, license requirements, getting the licenses, I even learned how to build an online store.
 As luck would have it, a friend of mine happened to move his screen-printing business from Temecula to San Diego.
 Epic.
 Not only was I able to pick the styles and create the designs, but I also got to do the screen-printing.
 It didn’t stop there; I relentlessly practiced photography so that I could be the photographer behind all the photos of the brand.
 As time went on, The Lomas Brand started to take shape.
 It was alive.
 It carried a passion for community, the beach, ocean and surfing; a love for photography; and a simple, yet eye-catching fashion taste.
 It was about breaking norms, taking risks, being happy and free.
 Its about not listening to what you should do but rather listening to what you want to do.
 I’d work a fourteen-hour day and fall asleep excited about waking up to work the next day.
 I realized that finally at the age of 29, I found what I was supposed to be doing.
 Or more so, it found me.

-It’s been two and a half months since The Lomas Brand launched online.
-The outpouring of support from friends, friends of friends and family has been both humbling and extremely encouraging.
 The reason why I’m writing this is because I want you to know where this brand came from and what it represents.
 How appreciative I am of all who have helped and supported so far.
-When you order something, I want you to know that I hand selected the material, designed it, printed it, put it through the oven, inspected it, packaged it and mailed it.
+When you order something, I want you to know that I hand selected the material, designed the final product, screen printed it, inspected it, packaged it and mailed it.
 All of that is a huge thank you from me to you for giving me the chance to live out my dream.

 And if I could leave you with any advice it’s this: speaking from experience, when your chips are low, always play another hand.
 You never know what you’ll get.
 I’m glad I did.